-What happens if you want to divorce your spouse, but you don’t know where they are, or they have failed to or refused to respond to a summons?
+What happens if you want to divorce your spouse, but you don’t know where they are, or they have failed or refused to respond to a summons?
 It is still possible to get a divorce without a spouse’s signature in New York if you follow the necessary steps.

 Your Spouse is Legally Entitled to Know About Your Intention to Divorce